 If the potential refusal of a consent application relates to a street where there are more applicants than suitable locations, then all applicants will be informed that the Council is minded to grant or refuse their application but that a final decision will not be made until the appeal period has lapsed.
 Applicants may then appeal to the Head of Regulation within five days of the potential refusal.
-If an appeal by any applicant is made in this time, then all applicants will be informed that an appeal has been made and that a Panel of senior officers will review all applications for that street and that the outcome of their decision will be final.
+If an appeal by any applicant is made in this time, then all applicants will be informed that an appeal has been made and that a panel of Senior Officers will review all applications for that street and that the outcome of their decision will be final.
 The matter will then be considered through the appeal process below.

-The appeal will take the form of a review of the decision-making process.
+The appeal will take the form of a review of the decisionmaking process.
 The submission of new material by traders or officers will not be permitted unless at the request of the panel.

-The appeal process is as follows:
+The appeal process comprises:

-• Panel of two senior officers of the City of Wolverhampton Council (not connected with making any decision related to street trading).

-- Panel to consider the application that has been refused and if relevant all other applications that were made for the same street. - Panel to defer decision making if further evidence required from officers or trader. - Panel to determine whether the "minded to" decision to refuse was appropriate in the light of information provided and decide which applicants on a given street shall be refused and which will be given a consent.
+- panel of two Senior Officers of the City of Wolverhampton Council (not connected with making any decision related to street trading) - panel to consider the application that has been refused and if relevant, all other applications that were made for the same street - panel to defer decision making if further evidence required from officers or trader. - panel to determine whether the "minded to" decision to refuse was appropriate in the light of information provided and decide which applicants on a given street shall be refused and which will be given a consent

-During the implementation phase of the new policy applicants will be able to access:
+During the implementation phase of the policy, applicants will be able to access:

-- Support to relocate to a different site if unsuccessful in gaining a consent during the implementation of the new policy. - Detailed feedback on any unsuccessful consent application to enable a better application to be developed in the future or for submission at another location. - Face to face discussion with unsuccessful traders to try and identify other suitable locations provided all other criteria are satisfied.
+- support to relocate to a different site if unsuccessful in gaining a consent during the implementation of the policy - detailed feedback on any unsuccessful consent application to enable a better application to be developed in the future or for submission at another location - face-to-face discussion with unsuccessful traders to try and identify other suitable locations provided all other criteria are satisfied

-22.0 Conditions, Complaints, and Offence
+22.0 Conditions, Complaints, and Offences